Moshe Safdie

-Moshe Safdie (משה ספדיה; born July 14, 1938) is an Israeli - Canadian - American architect, urban planner, educator, theorist, and author.
+Moshe Safdie (משה ספדיה; born July 14, 1938) is an architect, urban planner, educator, and author, who is a citizen of Canada, Israel, and the United States.
 He is well known for incorporating principles of socially responsible design throughout his six-decade career.
+Safdie is most identified with designing Marina Bay Sands and Jewel Changi Airport, both in Singapore, as well as his debut project, Habitat 67 in Montreal, which was originally conceived as his thesis at McGill University.
 His projects include cultural, educational, and civic institutions such as neighbourhoods and public parks, housing, mixed-use urban centers, and airports.
-He also had master plans for existing communities and entirely new cities in the Americas, the Middle East, and Asia.
+He has also designed master plans for existing communities and entirely new cities in the Americas, the Middle East, and Asia.

-Safdie is most identified with designing Marina Bay Sands and Jewel Changi Airport, both in Singapore, as well as his debut project, Habitat 67 in Montreal, which was originally conceived as his thesis at McGill University.

-He holds legal citizenship in Israel, Canada, and the United States.

 Early life and education

 Safdie was born in the city of Haifa, Mandatory Palestine, to a family of Syrian Jews.
 His father was from Aleppo, and his mother, whose family had its origins in Aleppo, was from Manchester.
-He was nine years old and living in Haifa when the Israeli Declaration of Independence was issued by David Ben-Gurion.
+He studied at the Hebrew Reali School in Haifa.
+He was nine years old when the Israeli Declaration of Independence was issued by David Ben-Gurion.
 After the 1948 Arab–Israeli War, he lived on a kibbutz where he tended goats and kept bees.
 In 1953, the Israeli government restricted imports in response to an economic and currency crisis, severely affecting Safdie's father's textile business.
 Consequently, when Safdie was 15, his family emigrated from Israel to Canada and settled in Montreal, where he attended Westmount High School.

 In September 1955, Safdie registered for the six-year architectural degree program at the McGill University Faculty of Engineering.
 In his fifth year, Safdie was named University Scholar.
 The following summer, he was awarded the Canada Mortgage and Housing Corporation (CMHC) scholarship.
 He traveled across North America to observe housing developments in the continent's major cities.
 In his final year, Safdie developed his thesis, entitled "A Case for City Living", and described as "A Three-Dimensional Modular Building System".
 He received his degree in 1961.
 Two years later, while apprenticing with architect Louis Kahn, Safdie's thesis advisor Sandy van Ginkel invited Safdie to submit his modular project for the World Exposition of 1967.
 In preparation for the exposition his thesis was developed into a complete master plan, eventually being constructed in Montreal.
 Named after the event that turned an idea into reality, the building is known as Habitat 67.

 Career

+Habitat 67 and early career

 In 1964, Safdie established Safdie Architects in Montreal to undertake work on Habitat 67, an adaptation of his thesis at McGill University.
 Habitat 67 was selected by Canada as a central feature of Expo 67.
 The project launched the design and implementation of three-dimensional, prefabricated units for living.
 Safdie designed the complex as a neighborhood with open spaces, garden terraces, and many other amenities typically reserved for the single-family home and adapted to a high-density urban environment.